Rucknium/misc-research/CashFusion-Descendant-Analysis/README.md

 ## How to reproduce the analysis

-Be advised that the analysis takes several weeks of computing time and upwards of 50 GB of available RAM to execute.
+Be advised that the analysis takes several weeks of computing time, upwards of 50 GB of available RAM, and about 400 GB of storage space to execute.

 ### Prerequisites